Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 They didn't have to do that.

-Uh why was there no one in Washington?
+Why was there no one in Washington?

-I don't know what it was doing in Benghazi.
+I mean, it's a very mysterious, I don't know what it was doing in Benghazi, it's a very mysterious business.

-But the why did uh why when uh after the call for beefed up security went out, uh a guy uh only one guy could actually get into the country, the others couldn't get visas.
+But why did after the call for beefed up security went out, a guy, only one guy could actually get into the country.

-Why does the most powerful this is what I'm talking about, Mark, about American power.
+Why does the most powerful, this is what I'm talking about, Mark, about American power.

 The State Department is more lavishly funded than any other foreign ministry on the planet, and it can't make anything happen.

-So it it responds to a call for beefed up diplomatic security, and only one guy gets a visa.
+So it responds to a call for beefed up diplomatic security, and only one guy gets a visa.

-These are guys that we bankroll.
+These are guys that we bankrolled.

-This new regime in office, and they won't give visas uh for security personnel at an American diplomatic facility, and nobody, uh neither nobody at the State Department gets on the phone, gets that guy, and makes it happen.
+We toppled that ridiculous pockmark transvestite and got rid of him, Gaddafi, in order to put this guy in office, this new regime in office, and they won't give visas for security personnel at an American diplomatic facility, and nobody, neither, nobody at the State Department gets on the phone, gets that guy, and makes it happen.

 What's the point then?

-Yes, yes, tis the season of lame guest hosts of the EIB network.
+Yes, yes, tis the season of lame guest hosts of the EIB Network.

 But don't worry, it could be worse.